Elvita04/website/README.md

 # website
-This project is a clone of the Amazon homepage author-Elvita
+This project is a clone of the simple homepage author-Elvita